 The Port Granby Project is regulated through a Waste Nuclear Substance Licence issued to Canadian Nuclear Laboratories by the Canadian Nuclear Safety Commission.
 Under this licence, strict site safety, security, radiation protection, environmental protection, as well as occupational health and safety protocols are in place to minimize risks to the public, workers and the environment.

-The former Port Granby waste management site is a 17-hectare area located on the northern shoreline of Lake Ontario in the southeast corner of the Municipality of Clarington.
+The former Port Granby waste management site was a 17-hectare area located on the northern shoreline of Lake Ontario in the southeast corner of the Municipality of Clarington.
 Historic low-level radioactive waste was deposited at the site between 1955 and 1988 by the former Crown Corporation, Eldorado Nuclear Limited, which operated in Port Hope.

 Eldorado’s uranium refining processes at the Port Hope plant site changed over time and the Port Granby site received a variety of chemical wastes – primarily neutralized raffinate and calcium fluoride – industrial refuse and contaminated soils during its 33 years of operation.
 The waste was buried throughout the site, in the East and West Gorges, and in 76 trenches located in the flatter areas above the East Gorge and in the Central Plateau.